 The sweet symphony of crashing waves will be the soundtrack to your night of beachfront romance when you serenade your significant other (and perhaps even pop the question) at Azure.

 Situated right on the Waikiki beachfront, under the cozy canopy of the prestigious Royal Hawaiian’s dramatic architecture.
-This restaurant is no stranger to pulling out all the romantic stops for a Hawaiian meal.
+Azure is often named one of the top romantic restaurants in Waikiki.
+Indeed, Azure takes great pride in pulling out all the romantic stops for an extra special Hawaiian meal.

-In fact, many couples have gotten engaged in the shadow of the candle-lit tables and dramatic Spanish Moorish architecture.
+Numerous couples have actually gotten engaged in the shadow of their candle-lit tables and dramatic Spanish Moorish architecture.
 If you have a viral-worthy proposal in mind, the staff is more than happy to step in and help play cupid.

 Delight in tender offerings from the sea including poached scallops laden with lemon confit, red pepper, and coconut milk vinaigrette.
 Or try their version of Hawaii’s signature poke, sprinkled with sesame oil and spicy sambal.
 For a hearty special occasion, you must order the Snake River Farms Wagyu ribeye.